nh-server/Kurisu/cogs/assistance-cmds/dump.wiiu.md

 help-desc: How to dump games and data for CFW consoles
 ---

-How to dump/install Wii U game discs using disc2app and WUP Installer GX2
+How to dump/install Wii U game discs using wudd and WUP Installer GX2